DrUzair/BDT/hive/hive_Lab5.md

 fields terminated by '\t'
 location '/user/lab/';
 ```
+- notes:
+  - make sure you have full_text.txt file in hadoop file system at /user/lab/

-- note: you may have your data in a different hadoop directory and that's fine!
+  - you may have your data in a different hadoop directory and that's fine!
+  - if you have more than one file in the /user/lab directory; all files meeting the criteria will be treated by hive as full_text table.
 - convert timestamp

 ```sql